 Sadly, it was nearly impossible to get a shot of the big bear through all of the brush – so I just stopped trying and enjoyed watching him amble along the bank.
 We followed him for a bit until it was getting too dark, and we turned around and slowly made our way back out on the bumpy road.
 We even got lucky and saw a young grizzly on the river bank on the way out!

-You can Self Drive by renting a Jeep Grand Cheroke if you are skilled enough to do this yourself.
+You can Self Drive by renting a 4×4 vehicle if you are skilled enough to do this yourself.
 But you really need to know where you are going and know your bear safety.
 Or you can hire Leonard to take you out in the valley for a Wildlife & Sightseeing tour in Sep/Oct during bear season.
-More info
+To get more info on a Bella Coola Valley tour check out the BC Grizzly Tours.

 3. Viewing Grizzly Bears by Boat